fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 })
 ```

-What is noteworthy in the code is that although there is a column `user\_id` in the notes at the database level, in the corresponding entity in the database row it is referred to in the camel case as `userId`.
+What is worthy of attention in the code is that although there is a column <i>user\_id</i> in the notes at the database level, in the corresponding object in the database row it is referred to by Sequelize naming convention due to to camel case as <i>userId</i>.

-Making a simple connection query is very easy.
-Let's change the route that shows all users so that it also shows the notes of each user:
+Making a simple join query is very easy.
+Let's change the route that looks like all users so that is also shows each user's notes:

 ```js
 router.get('/', async (req, res) => {